Flag of Texas: Urban legend

-It is an urban legend that the Texas flag is the only state flag that is allowed to fly at the same height as the U.S. flag.
-However, the legend is false.
+An urban legend holds that the Texas flag is the only state flag that is allowed to fly at the same height as the U.S. flag, but the legend is false.
 Neither the Joint Resolution for Annexing Texas to the United States nor the Ordinance of Annexation contains any provisions regarding flags.
 According to the United States Flag Code, any state flag can be flown at the same height as the U.S. flag, but the U.S. flag should be on its right (the viewer's left).
-Consistent with the U.S. Flag Code, the Texas Flag Code specifies that the state flag should either be flown below the U.S. flag if on the same pole or at the same height as the U.S. flag if on separate poles.
+Consistent with the U.S. Flag Code, the Texas Flag Code specifies that the state flag should be flown either below the U.S. flag if on the same pole or at the same height as the U.S. flag if on separate poles.